 Really, this an idea, more than a phrase; it’s a way of being in the world.
-From the Andes of Peru, to the streets of Cartagena, to the islands of Ecuador: no matter where I happened to find myself in the world: that would be home.
+From the Andes of Peru, to the streets of Cartagena, to the islands of Ecuador: no matter where I happened to find myself: that would be home.
 Whether for a day, a month, a week ~ it didn’t matter.
-The amount of time was irrelevant.
-It was more the feeling I wanted to create within myself; to look at a place less as a foreign environment, & more as my home.
+It was more the feeling I wanted to create within myself.
+To look at a place less as a foreign environment, & more as my home.
 A home where I am not the “other” ~ but a place where I am accepted, & a part of (even when it does not at first appear that way).

-At first, this may sound like a very simple thing: to be at home anywhere you go.
+At first, this may sound like a simple thing: to be at home anywhere you go.
 But I dare you: try it.
-It is not, in fact, as easy as it sounds.
-And the ramifications of “being at home in the world” actually has quite large implications.
+It’s not as easy as it sounds.
+And the result of “feeling at home in the world” actually has quite large implications.

 Here are a few of those:

 - If everywhere is home, then I am safe everywhere ~ because at home, I feel safe & secure.
 So if everywhere is home, than I am safe & secure everywhere I go, & I bring that feeling with me, wherever I go.

 - If everywhere is home, then I bring a sense of peace & self-assurance with me, wherever I go.